Cisco ASR 1000 Series Aggregation Services Routers Software Configuration Guide

 Quick Start Software Upgrade

 The following instructions provide a quick start version of upgrading the software running the Cisco ASR 1000 Series Routers.
-These instructions assume the user has access to the consolidated package and that the files will be stored in a bootflash: file system that is not storing any previously installed sub-packages or consolidated packages and that has enough room for the file or files.
+These instructions assume you have access to the consolidated package and that the files will be stored in a bootflash: file system that is not storing any previously installed subpackages or consolidated packages and that has enough room for the file or files.

 For more detailed installation examples, see the other sections of this chapter.